 Then on 26 July 2010, I was formally diagnosed with Metastatic Neuroendocrine Tumours (Small Intestine NET).
+You can see me tell my story on this video – click here

 At this point, the NET Multidisciplinary Team (MDT) direction kicked in.
 Further tests followed including an Octreotide scan which, in addition to what was found on CT Scan, highlighted distant nodal ‘hotspots’ in the left axillary (armpit) and left clavicle areas (supraclavicularfossa (SCF) nodes).
 Specialist NET markers Chromogranin A and 5HIAA urine were conducted and both were elevated indicating tumour bulk and function respectively.
 An Echocardiogram confirmed no damage to the heart, an area known to be at risk due to fibrotic reaction that can often be caused by serotonin producing Neuroendocrine Tumours.
 In September 2010, I commenced daily injections of Octreotide pending a detailed treatment plan.